 Trader’s Notebook: S&P 500

 Half an hour before the closing bell.
-The S&P 500 E-mini futures reached a session low of 6913.75 and then rose modestly into the 6920s.
+The S&P 500 futures rose early, reaching 6969, and then slipped back into the mid-6940s.
+Net: A mostly sideways session—plenty of motion, little progress.

 9:35 a.m.
 New York time.